Assets

 - Plain Text: Plain text assets are used for entering text without any formatting, though they are still affected by page styling.

 - Source Code: Source code assets are used for entering source code or scripts.
+Only developers should use source code.

 - Image Gallery: Image gallery assets are used for entering multi-image slideshows.